namwootree/vec2vec/README.md

 Please refer to the example `.toml` files for all possible settings (there are a lot!).

+## Model Release
+We are releasing the trained weights of the models used in the paper [here](https://github.com/rjha18/vec2vec/releases/tag/v1.0.0).
+To use the trained weights, use `translator.load_state_dict()`.
+For an example on usage, please refer to `eval.py`.

 ## The Paper
 Our paper is available on ArXiv: [Harnessing the Universal Geometry of Embeddings](https://arxiv.org/abs/2505.12540) (Jha, Zhang, Shmatikov, and Morris, 2025).
 If you find the code useful, please use the following citation: